Rewind X Lightpaper

 • 7.
 Fragment NFT: The Proof Layer

-Fragment NFTs serve as the protocol's immutable record system.
+Fragment NFTs serve as the protocol's tamper-evident proof index system.

 Purpose